georgerobescu/ourmachine.github.io/content/writing/new-time-machines.md

 +++

 ![Diagram](/images/20200205_ak_diagram.png)
-<p id="caption">A schematic representation of the gearing of the Antikythera Mechanism, namely the true sun pointer and pointers for the planets (Freeth and Jones, 2012).</p>
+<p id="caption-1">A schematic representation of the gearing of the Antikythera Mechanism, namely the true sun pointer and pointers for the planets (Freeth and Jones, 2012).</p>

 > 	“The revival of magical beliefs is possible today because it no longer represents a social threat. [...]
 Astrology too can be allowed to return, with the certainty that even the most devoted consumer of astral charts will automatically consult their watch before going to work.”
 Silvia Federici, _Caliban and the Witch_